Search AC Website

 Academic Integrity

-Alexander College is committed to maintaining the highest level of academic integrity as an educational institution providing university preparation and transfer courses recognized by other institutions.
-Students, faculty, and staff share the responsibility to be aware of and comply with academic integrity policies, procedures, and deadlines which are in effect at the College.
-For more information, please refer to the Academic Calendar and other publications.
+Alexander College is committed to maintaining the highest level of academic integrity as an educational institution that provides university preparation and transfer courses recognized by other institutions.
+Students, faculty, and staff all share the responsibility to be aware of and comply with academic integrity policies, procedures, and deadlines.
+For more information, please refer to the Academic Calendar and Policy Manual.

 According to the International Centre for Academic Integrity (2021), academic integrity is comprised of six fundamental values: honesty, trust, fairness, respect, responsibility, and courage.
 All members of Alexander College must commit to and practice these six fundamental values in all academic settings and services.